Bangladesh: Muhammad Yunus to head interim government – DW – 08/06/2024

 Bangladesh: Muhammad Yunus to head interim governmentAugust 6, 2024

-Nobel Peace laureate Muhammad Yunus will lead Bangladesh's interim government after the resignation of Premier Sheikh Hasina, according to the president's office.
+Nobel Peace laureate Muhammad Yunus will lead Bangladesh's interim government after the resignation of Premier Sheikh Hasina, according to President Mohammad Shahabuddin office.

 Student leaders of protests in Bangladesh had said they do not want an army-led interim government but rather one advised by Yunus.

-The announcement came after a meeting with Bangladesh's army chief, General Waker-uz-Zaman, who announced the previous day that an interim government would be formed, without giving details about who would lead it.
+The announcement came after a meeting with Bangladesh's army chief, General Waker-uz-Zaman, who said the previous day that an interim government would be formed, without giving details about who would lead it.

-The meeting comes as the office of President Mohammed Shahabuddin said in a statement that he had dissolved the parliament.

 The dissolution of the legislature had been a key demand of the protesters.

-Yunus' office had earlier confirmed Tuesday that he has agreed to be an adviser for an interim government.
+Yunus' office had earlier confirmed Tuesday that he has agreed to be an adviser for an interim government before he was announced as chief.

 Who is Nobel laureaute Yunus?